Counting bare curves: The configuration space of maps from curves with boundary

 In \cite{HWZ-GW}, given such a map, a (locally defined) hypersurface in $X$ transverse to the map is chosen.
 Points on the domain which meet the hypersurface are marked.
 Here the hypersurface is chosen so that the resulting marked domain curve is stable.
 One considers the space of maps from such nearby marked curves which remain transverse to the hypersurface.\footnote{To ask for transversality to a hypersurface, one must speak of the derivatives of the map at points; to expect that nearby maps should remain transverse, one should have continuity of the derivative.
 Note that $H^3$ ensures these properties by Sobolev embedding.}

-This method of constructing `good uniformizing families' is detailed in \cite[Theorem 3.13, Proposition 3.19, 3.20]{HWZ-GW}.
-These go through verbatim in the case of curves with boundary and show that there is a countable and locally finite cover of $\bZ$ by such good uniformizing families centered at smooth maps.
-The construction of the polyfold is then obtained from a word by word repetition of \cite[Theorems 3.35--37]{HWZ-GW}. \end{proof}
+This method of constructing `good uniformizing families' is detailed in \cite[Theorem 3.13, Proposition 3.19, 3.20]{HWZ-GW} and goes through verbatim in the case of curves with boundary and show that there is a countable and locally finite cover of $\bZ$ by such good uniformizing families centered at smooth maps.

+With charts covering $\bZ$ found, we need to check compatibility, i.e., that there are $\mathrm{sc}$-smooth coordinate changes between charts.
+The corresponding result in the closed case is \cite[Theorem 3.13]{HWZ-GW}, where it is shown in several steps that maps given by vector fields and gluing parameters in one chart around a nodal curve is expressed by vector fields and gluing parameters around the same map in another chart is $\mathrm{sc}$-smooth.
+The proof applies also to the charts for curves with boundary.

+The construction of the polyfold is then obtained from a word by word repetition of \cite[Theorems 3.35 -- 37]{HWZ-GW}. \end{proof}

-\begin{remark} Although not strictly necessary, in the context of bordered stable maps it is natural to modify \cite[Definition 3.6]{HWZ-GW} to add also certain boundary charts and allow for stabilization by boundary marked points for curves with Lagrangian boundary conditions.
-This would lead to the following extensions of \cite[Definition 3.6]{HWZ-GW} (numbers in parenthesis refers to the numbering in \cite[Definition 3.6]{HWZ-GW}): In (1) we allow also for additional boundary marked points $\Theta$ (that are analogous to the additional interior marked points $\Sigma$ already considered).
+\begin{remark} While not necessary, we may extend \cite[Definition 3.6]{HWZ-GW} to also allow for stabilization by boundary marked points as follows (numbers in parenthesis refers to the numbering in \cite[Definition 3.6]{HWZ-GW}): In (1) we allow also for additional boundary marked points $\Theta$ (that are analogous to the additional interior marked points $\Sigma$ already considered).
 In (4) we require every point $w\in \Theta$ to lie in an $(n-1)$-dimensional submanifold $N_{w}\subset L$ and the tangent space to $N_{w}$ is a complement to $du(z)|_{\partial S}$.
 In (6) we use half-disks at the boundary marked points and in (7) the restriction to the boundary is transverse to $N_{m}$ and (8) is modified accordingly. \end{remark}

-As for closed curves, there are evaluation maps, and a map to Deligne-Mumford space.
+As for closed curves, there are evaluation maps, and a map to Deligne-Mumford space:

 \begin{theorem} (Compare \cite[Theorem 1.8]{HWZ-GW}) If $4g+2h+2m+b\ge 5$ then the natural evaluation maps $\ev_{j}\colon \bZ_{g,h,m,b}\to X$, at interior points, $\ev_{k}\colon \bZ_{g,h,m,b}\to L$, at boundary points, $\ev_{r}^{(0,1)}\colon \bZ_{g,h,m,b}\to L^{(0,1)}(T_{z_{r}}S,T_{u(z_{r})}X)$ (the complex linear part of the differential) and the forgetful map (forgetting the map and unstable domain components) $\gamma\colon \bZ_{g,h,m,b}\to\overline{\mathcal{M}}_{g,h,m,b} = \bZ_{g,h,m,b}(\mathrm{point})$ are sc-smooth. \end{theorem}